Chapter 6.67

 C. Accidental Discharges.

 1. Immediate Notification Required.
 In the event of an uncontrolled discharge of a pollutant or pollutants or a mixture containing a pollutant or pollutants, the discharger shall immediately notify the city of the incident by telephone.
-The notification shall include the location of the discharged, the type, concentration and volume of material being discharged, and any corrective actions taken.
+The notification shall include the location of the discharge, the type, concentration and volume of material being discharged, and any corrective actions taken.

 2. Written Notification Required.
 Within ten days after the uncontrolled discharge, the discharger shall submit to the city a detailed written report describing the cause of the discharge, corrective action taken and measures to be taken to prevent future occurrences.
 Such notification shall not relieve the discharger of liability or fines incurred as a result of the uncontrolled discharge.